nagcas/Weather-App/README.md

 ## Contribuire

-Contribuire al progetto è semplice!
-Se vuoi partecipare, segui le istruzioni nel file CONTRIBUTING.md.
+Contributing to the project is easy!
+If you want to participate, follow the instructions in the CONTRIBUTING.md file.

-### Fai un fork del progetto
+### Fork the project

-Crea un nuovo branch per la tua feature: `git checkout -b feature/nome-feature`.
+Create a new branch for your feature: `git checkout -b feature/your-feature-name`.
-Fai il commit delle tue modifiche: `git commit -m "Aggiunge una nuova feature"`.
+Commit your changes: `git commit -m "Adds a new feature"`.
-Fai un push al branch: `git push origin feature/nome-feature`.
+Push to the branch: `git push origin feature/your-feature-name`.
-Invia una pull request.
+Submit a pull request.

-### Licenza
+### License

-Distribuito sotto licenza MIT.
-Vedi il file LICENSE per maggiori dettagli.
+Distributed under the MIT License.
+See the LICENSE file for more details.

-Progetto creato per Hacktoberfest 2024. 🎃
+Project created for Hacktoberfest 2024. 🎃